0bob0/TAFE-C-/README.md

 So what is the `System` namespace and what does it include? <br>

-> "The System namespace contains fundamental classes and base classes that define commonly-used value and reference data types, events and event handlers, interfaces, attributes, and processing exceptions." - <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/namespaces/">A Guide to Namespaces</a>
+<a> "The System namespace contains fundamental classes and base classes that define commonly-used value and reference data types, events and event handlers, interfaces, attributes, and processing exceptions." - <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/namespaces/">A Guide to Namespaces</a>

 <br>